jbampton/tooling-docs/content/pages/draft-asf-token-standard-faq.md

 [DRAFT STANDARD FAQ]

-**NOTE: This is an ASF Tooling proposal only.
+**NOTE: This is a FAQ for an ASF Tooling proposal only.
 This is not ASF policy.**

 This FAQ covers some feedback, largely [that of Greg Stein on Slack](https://the-asf.slack.com/archives/C086X8CKEMB/p1764212457655769), about the [Draft ASF token standard](draft-asf-token-standard.md) being proposed by ASF Tooling.